wrld3d/wrld.js/README.md

 ## Migration from 0.1.x to 1.0.x

-Starting from version 1.0.0, the `Wrld` object now extends `L` from Leaflet, instead of acting like a plugin – this simplifies the use with TypeScript.
+Starting from version 1.0.0, the `Wrld` object now extends `L` from Leaflet, instead of acting like a plugin – this simplifies using wrld.js with TypeScript and improves interoperability with other Leaflet maps on the same page.

 - Replace `L.Wrld.polygon` with `Wrld.native.polygon`
 - Replace `L.Wrld.polyline` with `Wrld.native.polyline`